 If you are planning on visiting a place which is calm and serene then Yuksom is worth giving a shot.
 The word Yuksom, in its essence, means a meeting place of three learned monks!
 We bet you didn't know that and it is interesting to know, isn’t it?
 This popular Indian travel getaway is situated on the western side of Sikkim and is a place that holds quite a great significance when it comes to exploring this region’s culture and traditions.

 Yuksom is an unexplored town which is a must-visit if you are in a mood of relaxing and unwinding from the regular chaos of life.
 It's appealing natural beauty along with its vibrant culture attracts people from all over India not in small numbers but in throngs.
-One can also see many curious foreign nationals roaming about who want to know more about the Indian culture.
+One can also see many curious foreign nationals roaming around to know more and more about the Indian culture.

-Tashiding Monastery.
-The Tashiding Monastery is all about exploring the renowned Buddhist gurus namely Guru Padmasambhava.
+2. Tashiding Monastery.
+The Monastery is all about remembering the renowned Buddhist Guru, Padmasambhava.
 This building is also quite famous for its profound architecture.
-Being a melting pot of culture and religion this is a must-visit for any spiritual enthusiasts.
-Read More
+Being a melting pot of culture and religion this is a must-visit for any spiritual enthusiast.

-Dubdi Monastery.
+3. Dubdi Monastery.
 This monastery was built sometime around 1701.
-Visiting here you will find that the interiors of this monastery have been very beautifully painted and carved with Buddhists designs.
+Visiting here you will find that the interiors of this monastery have been very beautifully painted and carved with Buddhist designs.

 By Air.
 The nearest airport is in Bagdogra, West Bengal namely Bagdogra International Airport.
 This airport is situated at an approximate distance of about 160 km from Yuksom and is located in the western parts of Siliguri.
 What's somewhat interesting to know is that it is operated as a civil enclave of the Indian Air Force.
 It has been well connected with other Indian cities and is a travel hub for flights connecting with Kolkata, Mumbai, Bangalore, Dibrugarh.
 After you deboard your flight, you will need to cover the remaining distance via some means of public transportation.